Terms and Conditions for making payment transactions

 6. The Bank is not a party to the agreement or any other legal relations between the Payer and the Merchant, and shall not be liable on this account, in particular it shall not be liable for non-performance or improper performance of obligations by the Merchant or by the Payer.

-7. The Bank shall be liable for non-performance or improper performance of the Service in accordance with the rules set out in the Payment Services Act, with the reservation that the provisions concerning unauthorized payment Transactions initiated against the payment account of the Payer, are specified in the regulations of the Issuer maintaining the account of the Payer.
-The Bank shall not be liable for the terms of provision of services to the Payer by the Issuer which could prevent making of a Payment Transaction.
+7. The Bank shall be liable for non-performance or improper performance of the Service in accordance with the rules set out in the Payment Services Act, with the reservation that the provisions concerning unauthorized payment transactions initiated against the Payment Card or payment account of the Payer, are specified in the regulations of the Issuer maintaining the Payment Card or payment account of the Payer.
+The Bank shall not be liable for the terms of provision of services to the Payer by the Issuer which could prevent making of a Payment transaction.

 9. During the use of the Service, it is prohibited to: